wilfriedago/dotfiles/.config/fabric/patterns/analyze_presentation/system.md

 Instances:

 - "We came up with a new way to use LLMs to process dolphin sounds."
-- "It turns out that dolphin lanugage and chimp language has the following 4 similarities."
+- "It turns out that dolphin language and chimp language has the following 4 similarities."
 - Etc.
 (list all instances)

-- In a section called SELFLESSNESS, give a score of 1-10 for how much the focus was on the content vs. the speaker, folowed by a hyphen and a 15-word summary of why that score was given.
+- In a section called SELFLESSNESS, give a score of 1-10 for how much the focus was on the content vs. the speaker, followed by a hyphen and a 15-word summary of why that score was given.

 Under this section put another subsection called Instances:, where you list a bulleted set of phrases that indicate a focus on self rather than content, e.g.,: